willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 ### Get familiar with the integration process

-Here's an overview of the integration steps.
-Review this information to get an understanding of the overall process, including who performs each step.
+Here's an overview of the integration process.
+You must complete all the steps, regardless of whether you're setting up a one-way sync or a two-way sync. <!--Review this information to get an understanding of the overall process, including who performs each step.-->

 |Step|&nbsp; |Who performs this step|
 |---------|---------|---------|